Records Production and Management

 - Ensure duplicates and drafts are disposed along with their master documents.

 - E-mail messages may be subject to discovery in any litigation.
-Be judicious in the use and retention of electronic mail.
 Most e-mail is very transient in nature, and should be disposed as soon as it no longer serves any clear purpose.
-E-mail with record value should be moved out of the e-mail repository and into a controlled repository, along with other digital documents.
+E-mail with record value should be moved out of the e-mail repository and into a controlled repository.

 - Records in electronic formats may quickly become unusable due to changing hardware and software standards.
-For instance, a document saved in an early version of a program may be unreadable when that program is upgraded to a new version.
 If electronic documents require retention beyond three years, a strategy must be in place to migrate that data forward.

-- The fluidity of digital records can be problematic.
-For instance, a document, web site or database that is updated with changes on a periodic basis can result in the loss of previous versions.
-Policies should be established that determine when and how a document becomes a record, and preserves version snapshots when appropriate.
+- Policies should be established that determine when and how a document becomes a record, and preserves version snapshots when appropriate.